mirkosignorelli/info4supervisions/thesis_writing.md

-# Guidelines and recommendation on how to write your thesis
+# Guidelines and recommendation on how to write your thesis (work in progress!)

 ## Document formatting